Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 ## Protocol Overview

-TODO: The introduction text is basically copied from RFC9140. should be reworded.
+TODO: The introduction text is basically copied from RFC9140.
+Should be reworded.

 The EAP-UTE method execution spans two or more EAP conversations, called Exchanges in this specification.
 Each Exchange consists of several EAP request-response pairs.